Southwest canceled more than 2,000 weekend flights and the disruption continues - NewsBreak

 Southwest canceled more than 2,000 weekend flights and the disruption continues

-New York (CNN Business) — The long weekend got a bit longer for Southwest customers after the airline canceled more than 2,000 flights Friday through Sunday.
-The world's largest low-cost carrier canceled three of every 10 departures it had scheduled on Sunday and the disruption continued into Monday, a federal holiday, with 337 flights — or about one in 10 — canceled so far, according to the aviation tracking website FlightAware.us.cnn.com
+The long weekend got a bit longer for Southwest customers after the airline canceled more than 2,000 flights Friday through Sunday.
+The world's largest low-cost carrier canceled three of every 10 departures it had scheduled on Sunday and the disruption continued into Monday, a federal holiday, with 337 flights — or about one in 10 — canceled so far, according to the aviation tracking website FlightAware.www.kq2.com